thoughtram/blog/_posts/2014-07-05-git-ninya-class-comes-to-istanbul.md

 ---
 layout: post
-title: "Git Ninya Class comes to Istanbul"
+title: "Git Ninja Class comes to Istanbul"
 date: "2014-07-05"
 summary: Today we are happy to announce that our Git Ninja Class is coming to Istanbul!

 categories:
   - announcements
+tags:
+  - training
+  - announcements
+  - git
 author: pascal_precht
 ---